 Outdoor air pollutants can reach levels that may adversely affect our health and the health of the environment.
-Pollutants can come from a variety of sources.
-Children and seniors with existing medical conditions such as respiratory disease are particularly vulnerable to these pollutants.
+Pollution is generated from a variety of sources including emissions from cars, industry, burning of wood and other fuel types for energy and agricultural activities, forest fires and more.

 Air quality advisories are issued when:

 - Poor air quality is expected to continue or worsen

 Air quality advisories are posted on the following websites:

 Exposure is particularly a concern for infants, the elderly and those who have underlying medical conditions such as diabetes, and lung or heart disease.
 It’s important for these vulnerable people to stay in air conditioned spaces, or facilities with cooler filtered air like an arena or public library.